AnshikaGupta24/Excel-Automation-Project--Macros-and-Pivot-Table/README.md

 Demo video link included for better understanding

 ## 🛠 Technologies Used
-1. Microsoft Excel (with Macros enabled)
+1.Microsoft Excel (with Macros enabled)

 2.VBA (Visual Basic for Applications)